About the Maker Playground

-The Fishers Maker Playground is a 15,000-square-foot, state-of-the-art, public makerspace at the Hub and Spoke building located in west Fishers, just off the Nickel Plate Trail.
-The Fishers Parks department’s latest endeavor offers a space of tools, technology, and arts and encourage imagination, curiosity, engineering, building, and more.
+The Fishers Maker Playground is a 15,000-square-foot, state-of-the-art, public makerspace at the Fishers Parks Headquarters (located in west Fishers, just off the Nickel Plate Trail).
+This Fishers Parks' makerspace offers a space filled with tools, technology, and arts to encourage imagination, curiosity, engineering, building, and more.

-At the Maker Playground, members and visitors will find a wood shop, metal shop, CNC machine, 3D Printer, computers, tools, and supplies to cut, form, and create.
+At the Maker Playground, members and visitors will find a wood shop, metal shop, CNC machine, 3D Printer, laser engraver, computers, tools, and supplies to cut, form, and create.

 While the Maker Playground welcomes maker members ages 14+, we will be partnering with educators, artists, and industry leaders in the community to introduce hands-on learning through programs, camps, and activities to younger future makers.